tomatolog/manticore/doc/sphinx.rst

 closing parenthesis.
 It only works on the indexes built with zones support (see ) and will be ignored otherwise.

-ZONESPAN limit operator, added in 2.1.1-beta, is similar to the ZONE operator, but requires the match to occur in a single contiguous span.
+**ZONESPAN limit operator** , added in 2.1.1-beta, is similar to the ZONE operator, but requires the match to occur in a single contiguous span.
 In the example above, ``(ZONESPAN:th hello world)>`` would not match the document, since "hello" and "world" do not occur within the same span.

-MAYBEoperator was added in 2.2.3-beta.
+**MAYBE** operator was added in 2.2.3-beta.
 It works much like | operator but doesn't return documents which match only right subtree expression.